spcified/gitbooktest/README.md

  This is a warning
 {% endhint %}

-{% hint style="critical" %}
+{% hint style="error" %}
- This is critical
+ This is an error
 {% endhint %}

 {% hint style="success" %}
- This is an success
+ This is a success
 {% endhint %}